 - give confidence for those wishing to develop and those affected by development proposals

 - give general and specific land allocations to meet the full range of needs to support the life of the local community and social and economic progress

 - set up a process for involvement and ownership by local communities wishing to influence the future development of their area

-Councils are required to regularly and effectively monitor and review their plans to ensure that they are as flexible and responsive to change as possible.
+Councils must regularly monitor and review their plans to make sure they are flexible and responsive to change where possible.

-Councils will prepare an annual monitoring report and are required to review implementation of the plan at least every five years and make alterations and adjustments to the plan as required.
+Councils will prepare an annual monitoring report.
+They must review implementation of the plan at least every five years and make alterations and adjustments to the plan as required.

-Community Places is an independent organisation which offers advice on planning issues and project support for fully formed groups meeting Community Places’ eligibility criteria.
-More information can be found online using the following link:
+Community Places is an independent organisation which gives advice on planning issues and project support for fully formed groups meeting eligibility criteria.